grrript/drupal-8-setup/README.md

 Follow the prompts.

-## Step 3 - Go to your projects directory
+## Step 3 - Go to your site projects directory

 On the terminal, go to the root directory where you create your sites in your local environment.
 You probably have named this root directory to be <code>'sites'</code> for example.
 Go to the <code>'sites'</code> directory: